 Kelly has three websites on sustainable architecture, one on a solar electric vehicles, and one on ancient history.
-He also shares a blog with Dr. Owen Geiger (www.naturalbuildingblog.com).
+He also has recently taken over a blog from Dr. Owen Geiger (www.naturalbuildingblog.com).

 The most comprehensive of Kelly’s sites is www.greenhomebuilding.com which covers all aspects of sustainable architecture and natural building, especially as it relates to residential architecture.

 This site features general guidelines for building green and living more sustainably; there are many suggested books and other media for more in-depth study.

 A panel of experts are willing to answer questions from the public and these questions and answers are published online.
 There is a calendar of workshops and related events happening around the world, a bulletin board and many links for further exploration.

 His Earthbagbuilding.com is an assemblage of an amazing array of information and illustrations showing how earthbags can be used to build all manner of homes, garden walls, root cellars, etc.